jreisinger/docs/data/notes/design/philosophy.md

 We are writing code for today, designing and architecting for tomorrow.

+It is not possible to create a perfect program the first time.
+The insight necessary to find the right solution comes only with a combination of thought and experience; pure introspection will not produce a good system, nor will pure hacking.
+Reactions from users count heavily here; a cycle of prototyping, experiment, user feedback, and further refinement is most effective. -- The Practice of Programming

 # Go

 > Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
 Data structures, not algorithms, are central to programming. -- Rob Pike